DanielMiller2000/TrustScore/README.md

-# TrustScore AI

-**AI-Powered Reputation System for DeFi Security**

-Welcome to **TrustScore AI**, an advanced tool designed to evaluate the reliability and trustworthiness of tokens and DeFi projects.
-By leveraging artificial intelligence and blockchain analytics, TrustScore AI offers transparent, data-driven insights to help users make safer and smarter investment decisions.
+# AI-Powered Virtual Study Buddy

+**Smart AI Study Assistant for Effective Learning**

+Welcome to **AI-Powered Virtual Study Buddy**, your intelligent learning companion designed to help students aged 18 to 30 study smarter, not harder.
+This AI-driven tool creates summaries, generates flashcards, and provides an interactive chat to review concepts and answer questions in real-time.

 ---

 ## Key Features

-- **AI-Driven Reputation Scoring**
-  - Evaluates smart contracts and on-chain activity to generate trust scores.

-- **Risk Analysis**
-  - Detects suspicious activity, vulnerabilities, and potential rug pulls.

-- **Transparency Reports**
+- **AI Summarizer**
-  - Provides detailed audits and insights into project behaviors and token performance.
+  - Converts lengthy texts into clear, concise summaries for faster review.

-- **Real-Time Monitoring**
+- **Flashcard Generator**
-  - Tracks changes in project activity to update trust scores instantly.
+  - Creates personalized flashcards to help you memorize key concepts.

+- **Study Chat Assistant**
+  - Provides instant explanations, quizzes, and concept reviews based on your needs.

-- **User-Friendly Dashboard**
+- **Progress Tracker**
-  - Simplifies access to data for both new and experienced DeFi users.
+  - Monitors study sessions and suggests areas for improvement.

+- **Custom Learning Paths**
+  - Adapts to individual learning styles and focuses on weak areas.

 ---

 ## How It Works

-1. **Data Collection:** Analyzes on-chain metrics, liquidity flows, and contract interactions.
+1. **Upload Your Material:**
+   Import notes, articles, or PDFs.
-2. **AI Processing:** Uses machine learning to detect patterns and assess risks.
+2. **AI Processing:**
-3. **Score Generation:** Assigns a trust score based on contract security, activity, and historical data.
-4. **Alerts and Updates:** Provides real-time alerts about suspicious behavior or trust score changes.
+   The AI analyzes content, identifies key points, and generates summaries and flashcards.
+3. **Engage with the AI Chat:**
+   Ask questions, test your knowledge, and get clarifications instantly.
+4. **Track Your Progress:**
+   Monitor performance and focus on areas where improvement is needed.

 ---

 ## Technologies Used

-- **Blockchain:** Solana and Ethereum integration.
-- **AI Frameworks:** TensorFlow, Scikit-learn.
+- **AI Frameworks:** GPT, TensorFlow, PyTorch.
-- **Backend:** Python and Flask for APIs.
+- **Backend:** Python and Flask.
-- **Frontend:** React for the user dashboard.
+- **Frontend:** React for the user interface.
+- **Database:** PostgreSQL for storing progress and user data.

 ---